 Frederick Douglass Student Fellowships

-Frederick Douglass Fellowships support independent work in African-American studies and related areas.
+The Starr Center’s Frederick Douglass Fellowships support students working collaboratively on community-based public history projects in African-American studies and related areas.
+Fellowships have also been awarded to students who undertake independent research and writing projects under the guidance of a faculty mentor.
 The author, activist, and diplomat Frederick Douglass (1818-1895), for whom the fellowships were named, was born in Talbot County, Maryland, about 30 miles south of Chestertown, and retained a deep attachment to the Eastern Shore until the end of his life.

 Phaedra Scott ’14: “Discovering August Wilson’s Hill District”